lynkos/grovers-algorithm/README.md

 * [Documentation for Visual Studio Code](https://code.visualstudio.com/docs)

 ## Contact
-If you've noticed a bug or have any ideas or questions related to this project, please open an issue and include the relevant tag.
+If you've noticed a bug or have any ideas or questions related to this project, please [open an issue](https://github.com/lynkos/grovers-algorithm/issues/new) and include a relevant label/tag.
 For any other questions, comments, concerns, etc. feel free to reach out to me via [email](mailto:kiwi2mii@gmail.com) or [LinkedIn](https://www.linkedin.com/in/kiran-brahmatewari)!
 I'll try my best to respond in a timely manner, though I can't make any guarantees!